-The profit and loss transfer agreement with Fresenius Kabi AG yielded earnings of \in 44 million (previous year \in 212 million).
-The decrease in relation to the previous year results from higher expenses for the development of the Biosimilars business acquired from Merck in 2017, that have been incurred for a whole year for the first time in 2018 and from lower dividend income from foreign Kabi affiliated companies.
+The profit and loss transfer agreement with Fresenius Kabi AG yielded earnings of €258 million (previous year €44 million).
+The increase in relation to the previous year results from higher earnings in Germany and higher dividend income from foreign Kabi affiliated companies.

-Other significant income from participations came from a €100 million Fresenius Medical Care AG & Co.
-KGaA dividend (previous year €91 million).
+Other significant income from participations came from a €110 million Fresenius Medical Care AG & Co.
+KGaA dividend (previous year €100 million).

 In addition to earnings from dividends and from profit and loss transfer agreements, Fresenius SE & Co.
-KGaA receives €63 million of income from rents and from providing personnel services (previous year €58 million).
-Other operating income includes €283 million (previous year €116 million) of foreign currency gains while €125 million (previous year €110 million) of foreign currency losses are included in other operating expenses.
-The main part of the increase in foreign currency gains results from a gain of €153 million arising from the contribution to the capital reserve of Kabi AG of US Dollar loans to a U.S. based affiliated company at their the fair value.
+KGaA receives €71 million of income from rents and from providing personnel services (previous year €63 million).
+Other operating income includes

+€117 million (previous year €283 million) of foreign currency gains while €98 million (previous year €125 million) of foreign currency losses are included in other operating expenses.
+The main part of the decrease in foreign currency gains results from a gain in the previous year of €153 million arising from the contribution to the capital reserve of Kabi AG of US Dollar loans to a U.S. based affiliated company at their fair value.

 The General Partner and Supervisory Board of Fresenius SE & Co.
 KGaA will propose a dividend increase to the Annual General Meeting.
-For 2018, a dividend of $\notin 0.80$ per ordinary share shall be paid to shareholders.
-This is an increase of about 7%.
-The total dividend distribution will increase by about 7% to $\notin 445.0$ million (previous year $\notin 416.0$ million).
+For 2019, a dividend of €0.84 per ordinary share shall be paid to shareholders.
+This is an increase of 5%.
+The total dividend distribution will increase by 5% to €468.2 million (previous year €445.0 million).